mariusz-ostoja-swierczynski/tech-controllers/README.md

 Unfortunately, I own only L-8 controller based on which it was developed and tested.
 Therefore, please report within [this issue](https://github.com/mariusz-ostoja-swierczynski/tech-controllers/issues/2) if this integration works with your controller and what version.

 ## Disclaimer
-This is my first integration ever developed for Home Assistant, and although I don't see any way how this software can harm your devices, you are using in on your own risk and I do not provide any warranties.
+This is my first integration ever developed for Home Assistant, and although I don't see any way how this software can harm your devices, you are using it on your own risk and I do not provide any warranties.

 ## Features
 * Configuration through Integrations (not via configuration.yaml)